 Lastly, we have the stopping criteria.
-In our preliminary study, we had a hard limit of one-hour of wall clock time or if the main loop hadn't found a new global best solution in the last 5000 main loop iterations.
-In the extension of this work, we determined to revisit the stopping criteria and allowed for longer searches.
+In our preliminary study, we had a hard limit of one hour of wall clock time, or if the main loop had not found a new global best solution in the last 5000 main loop iterations.
+In the extension of this work, we determined to revisit the stopping criteria and allow for longer searches.
 It has been accomplished by changing the stopping criteria from stopping after 5000 main loop iterations without an improvement to the global best solution to now run for \(N * 100\) main loop iterations without improvement where N is again the number of locations in the problem.
-We also removed the one-hour wall clock time limit.
-Section four contains details on the run time for our algorithm.
+We have also removed the one-hour time limit for the wall clock.
+Section \ref{sec4} contains details on the run time for our algorithm.